We've put together some responses to the questions you ask us the most.

-A lot of young people referred to us by the local council are known as the “hidden homeless”.
+However the majority of young people are referred to us by the local council and are known as “hidden homeless”.
 These are young people trapped in a cycle of sleeping on night buses, at rail stations or on friend’s sofas.

 Unfortunately, no. Centrepoint is not a missing person’s agency, and it’s highly unlikely a missing person would arrive at one of our services.
 We’re also unable to provide temporary accommodation.

 You can find useful information about how to register a missing person on the Missing People’s website.
 You should also report them to the Police.

 We can only support and advise young people if: